Tierra caliente

 Tierra caliente is an informal term used in Latin America to refer to places with a distinctly tropical climate.
-These are usually regions from sea level from 0–3,000 feet.
+These are usually regions from 0 to 3,000 feet above sea level.

 The Peruvian geographer Javier Pulgar Vidal used the altitude of 1,000 m as the border between the tropical rain forest and the subtropical cloud forest (Yunga fluvial).

 Most tierra caliente regions are along coastal plains, but some interior basin regions also fit the label.
-Agriculture in those areas is dominated tropical crops, such as bananas and sugar cane.
+Agriculture in those areas is dominated by tropical crops, such as bananas and sugar cane.